girlscript/winter-of-contributing/Python/Python꞉ 1.5 Brief history of python.md

-# Python 1.5: Brief History of Python
+# Python 1.5: Brief history of python

 ## What is Python?